cynmmarin/MechaCar_Statistical_Analysis/README.md

 ![t-test_on_lot3]( https://github.com/cynmmarin/MechaCar_Statistical_Analysis/blob/4bda469ed216ccad0337c057a6d41f7d694916f2/images/t-test_on_Lot3.png)

-Based on our results, the p-value for the Suspension Coil 0.06 when compared to the p-value of Lot1 of 1 and Lot2 of 0.61 we can determine that these lots are not statistically different from the population mean.
-However, Lot3 has a p-value of 0.04 which shows that the manufacturing lost is statistically different from the mean.
+Based on our results, the p-value for the Suspension Coil 0.06 when compared to the p-value of lot 1 of 1 and lot 2 of 0.61 we can determine that these lots are not statistically different from the population mean.
+However, lot 3 has a p-value of 0.04 which shows that the manufacturing lost is statistically different from the mean.
+These findings can potentially align with our initial assumption that the vehicles on lot 3 are heavier than those on lot 1 and 2.
+This brings into play a new possibility, that is that the underbody treatment varies for these vehicles.
+If a significant number of vehicles, are heavy and closer to the ground than those in the other lots we can see how the mean suspension coil would differ.
+In other words, there is an error in manufacturing and the vehicles are not made as designed.

-Base

-1. Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-2. In your description, address the following questions:
-* What metric or metrics are you going to test?
-* What is the null hypothesis or alternative hypothesis?
-* What statistical test would you use to test the hypothesis?
-And why?
-* What data is needed to run the statistical test?

-For mpg: Mass and frontal area
-Underbody treatment ---> ground clearance when you have a vehicle that has no under body treatment
+For MechaCar to have a higher performance against their competition, it would be recommended they focused on doing a deeper analysis of their present line.
+In order to better understand how to produce a vehicle that is efficient in providing the most miles per gallon, we would need to test for mass and underbody treatment.
+If the new data is provided, we take out the all-wheel drive, and complete the new linear regression:

+mpg = 6.27vehicle_length + .001vehicle_weight + .07spoiler_angle + 3.55ground_clearance +/- mass +/-underbody treatment -b

+We would use a multi-regression would help us determine the impact that mass and underbody treatment have on the miles per gallon or if there in to change at all.
+Introducing these new variables may help MechaCar increase their competitive advantage in the automobile industry.